artni96/artni96/README.md

 ### Hi there!
 ### My name is Nikishin Artem and I am a begginer software developmer based in Moscow, Russia.
-I am currenly working on my pet-project (DRF + Aiogram) and always keen on finding ways to explore the new technologies.
+I am currently working on my pet-project (DRF + Aiogram) and always keen on finding ways to explore the new technologies.

 <!--
 **artni96/artni96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.